reactioncommerce/reaction-docs/public-docs/how-to-create-a-payment-provider.md

 The `displayName` is used in the operator UI, in the Payment panel, where each registered method is shown and can be toggled on or off.
 It is also sent to storefront clients with the `availablePaymentMethods` GraphQL query response, so it should be what you want shown in the checkout UI (although storefront client UI code could choose to display some other name).

 The `name` is the key used to identify a payment as being of this method.
 The `name` property of the payment object returned from your authorize function must exactly match this.

+The `canRefund` option is `true` by default, but if your method does not support refunds, you must set `canRefund: false` in its config.

 #### Settings UI